-The purpose of the Juvenile Justice Assignment Unit (JJAU) process is to meet the federal and state standards for the placement of juvenile justice youth when a youth is in need of placement in a state run or private, contracted juvenile justice residential treatment facility (secure or non-secure).
+The Juvenile Justice Assignment Unit (JJAU) ensures compliance with federal and state requirements for the placement of juvenile justice youth in a state-run or private, contracted juvenile justice residential treatment facility.

-The JJAU placement process is required for placement in a state run or private, contracted juvenile justice residential treatment facility or state run detention facility.
-This policy provides guidance on the different processes for placing youth depending on the youth's legal status at the time of placement.
+The JJAU placement process is required for placement in a staterun or private, contracted juvenile justice residential treatment facility or state-run detention facility.
+This policy provides guidance on the processes for placing youth depending on the youth's legal status at the time of placement.